wheelyjoe/DCS-Scripts/README.md

  TORs remain on

 ### Mission Designer tips:
- Don't mix EWR and SAM sites
+ Don't mix EWR and SAM sites in one group

- Don't mix SAM types
+ Don't mix SAM types in one group

 ## Damage Model Script: